StrataFoundation/strata/packages/docs/blog/2022-04-25-solana-composability/index.md

 ### Tradeoffs - Speed

 Solana's programming model lends itself to massive amounts of parallelization.
-Because every piece of state is identified as read-only or writable, the Solana Sealevel runtime is able to run many transactions in parallel and know that they will not interfere with each other.
+Because every piece of state is identified as read-only or writable, the Solana Sealevel runtime is able to run many transactions in parallel knowing that they will not interfere with each other.

+### Tradeoffs - Open Source

+Solana contracts, being precompiled rust, are not open source by default.
+This is a hinderance for composability, as it is much harder to compose with something when you cannot see the code.
+There is a strong culture of open source within Solana pushing for contracts to be open.

 ### Tradeoffs - Program Proliferaion vs State Proliferation